 The instrument must be hardware tuned per manufacturer's instructions.
-Verify the instrument tune by injecting 50ng of BFB solution onto the instrument.
-The BFB standard may also be purged.
+Verify the instrument tune by injecting 50ng or less of BFB solution onto the instrument.
+This is generally accomplished by purging a rinse containing BFB.
 The resulting BFB spectra must meet the criteria in the following table.